dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/trino-configs.md

 ## Cluster requirements

-The designated cluster must have an attached catalog where ojects such as tables and views can be created, renamed, altered, and dropped.
-And, any user connecting to the cluster with dbt must also have these same permissions for the target catalog.
+The designated cluster must have an attached catalog where objects such as tables and views can be created, renamed, altered, and dropped.
+Any user connecting to the cluster with dbt must also have these same permissions for the target catalog.

 ## Session properties

-In the Starburst/Trino environment, you can set session properties that modify the current session you have with the cluster.
-Refer to [Set Session](https://docs.starburst.io/latest/sql/set-session.html) in the Starburst/Trino docs for more details.
+With a Starburst Enterprise, Starburst Galaxy, or Trino cluster, you can [set session properties](https://trino.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.

-The standard way to define session properties is via the `session_properties` field of your `profiles.yml`.
+The standard way to define session properties is with the `session_properties` field of your `profiles.yml`.
 This ensures that all dbt connections use these settings by default.

-However, to temporaily adjust these session properties for a specific dbt model or group of models, you can use a [dbt hook](/reference/resource-configs/pre-hook-post-hook) to set Starburst/Trino session properties on a specific dbt model.
+However, to temporaily adjust these session properties for a specific dbt model or group of models, you can use a [dbt hook](/reference/resource-configs/pre-hook-post-hook) to set session properties on a specific dbt model.
 For example:

 ```sql
 {{